idea-fix/nginx-config/README.md

 With the publishing process protected by a password, you will want to comment out the /dash section of the NGINX web configuration file in order to disable the unprotected folder (which is otherwise writable by anybody).

-### Stream Trancoding
+### Stream Trancoding from RTMP to MPEG-DASH

 You can test stream transcoding by invoking FFMPEG and providing it with a local video file to simulate the publishing of live content:

     $ ffmpeg -re -i samsung_UHD_demo_3Iceland.mp4 -vcodec libx264 -acodec libfaac -f flv rtmp://127.0.0.1/dash/test_TB

-On Ubuntu the flags need to be slightly different, since they don't support the same audio codecs:
+On Ubuntu the flags need to be slightly different, since they don't support the same audio codecs, you may need to experiment:

     $ ffmpeg -re -i samsung_UHD_demo_3Iceland.mp4 -vcodec libx264 -c:a aac -strict -2 -f flv rtmp://127.0.0.1/dash/test_TB